-Southeastern Grocers LLC, parent company and home of BI-LO, Harveys and Winn-Dixie grocery stores, is the fifth-largest conventional supermarket chain in the U.S. and the second-largest conventional supermarket in the southeast based on store count.
+Southeastern Grocers LLC, parent company and home of BI-LO, Harveys, Winn-Dixie and Fresco y Mas grocery stores, is the fifth-largest conventional supermarket chain in the U.S. and the second-largest conventional supermarket in the southeast based on store count.

-The company employs nearly 66,000 associates who serve customers in 739 grocery stores, 148 liquor stores and 372 in-store pharmacies throughout the seven southeastern states of Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, and South Carolina.
+The company employs nearly 66,000 associates who serve customers in 756 grocery stores, 145 liquor stores and 504 in-store pharmacies throughout the seven southeastern states of Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina.

 In 1924, Iris Johnson Harvey, the wife of a young railroad section foreman J.M.
 Harvey, began supplementing the family income by selling groceries out of their home.
 Once the business expanded, the Harveys family moved the business from their home and opened their first grocery store in Tifton, Ga.
-Throughout the next 90 years, Harveys expanded to 73 stores throughout North Florida, Georgia and South Carolina.
-In May 2013, Harveys was sold along with sister supermarket chains Sweetbay and Reid's to BI-LO, LLC.
+In October 2003, Delhaize Group acquired Harveys, which operated 43 supermarkets at the time.
+Throughout the next 90 years, Harveys expanded to 72 stores throughout North Florida, Georgia and South Carolina.

 The origin of Winn-Dixie dates back to 1925 when W.M.
 Davis founded Miami, Fla.-based Table Supply Stores.
 In 1939, the Davis family purchased a controlling share of Winn & Lovett, based in Jacksonville, Fla.
 Finally, in 1955, Winn & Lovett merged with Greenville, South Carolina-based Dixie-Home Stores, thus creating the Winn-Dixie banner.